PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 with a high absolute value -
 and this bias increases for large relative uncertainties.

-The solution for the bias described above is to specify uncertainties relative to the model :math:`m_i(\bm{p})` rather than the data :math:`d_i`.
+A better result can be achieved by specifying uncertainties relative to the model :math:`m_i(\bm{p})` rather than the data :math:`d_i`.
-Because the model "averages" the fluctuations in our data we no longer give a higher weight to data that randomly happens to have a lower absolute value.
+Because the model (ideally) converges against the true values in the large sample limit we no longer give a higher weight to data that randomly happens to have a lower absolute value.
 The price we pay for this is that our total uncertainty becomes a function of our model parameters :math:`\bm{p}` which results in an increase in computation time as described above.